-- The first commercially available sesamemilk globally following four years of product development and refinement to create a highly nutritious and truly sustainable alternative to dairy milk
+- The first commercially available sesamemilk globally following five years of product development and refinement to create a highly nutritious and truly sustainable alternative to dairy milk

 - Nutritionally comparable to dairy milk with 8 grams of complete protein per 8 oz serving, all 9 essential amino acids, and an excellent source of Vitamin D and Calcium